BowenS123/ProjectCPP/README.md

 - ✅ **2 useful unsigned chars or other memory efficient types**: Used for small integer values (counts, states).
 - ✅ **At least 4 useful const references for variables**: Const references used in function parameters to avoid copying.
 - ✅ **At least 4 useful const references for functions**: Const member functions that don't modify state.
-- ✅ **At least 4 useful bool**: Boolean flags for state management (isAlive, isActive, etc.).
+- ✅ **At least 4 useful bool**: Boolean flags for state management (alive, loggingEnabled, destroyed, inactive).
 - ✅ **Dynamic memory allocation (new)**: Objects dynamically allocated as needed.
 - ✅ **Dynamic memory removing (delete)**: Proper cleanup in destructors.
 - ✅ **2 useful (modern) call-by-references**: Modern reference parameters used throughout.
 - ✅ **Useful string class usage**: QString and std::string for text handling.
-- ✅ **Useful container class**: std::vector, QList for managing collections.
+- ✅ **Useful container class**: std::vector for managing collections (units, enemies, messages).
 - ✅ **Useful usage of nullptr**: Modern null pointer literal instead of NULL.
-- ✅ **Useful usage of (modern) file-I/O**: Used for saving game state.
+- ✅ **Useful usage of (modern) file-I/O**: std::ofstream used for logging factory state.
-- ✅ **Useful exception handling**: Try-catch blocks for error conditions.
-- ✅ **Useful usage of lambda function**: Lambdas used in Qt signal connections.
+- ✅ **Useful usage of lambda function**: Lambdas used for color-coding, item creation, and filtering.
-- ✅ **Useful usage of threads**: Background processing for game simulation.
+- ✅ **Useful usage of std::async**: std::async used for asynchronous salvage scanning.

 ### Uitbreiding
 - ✅ **Useful Qt class**: Multiple Qt classes (QMainWindow, QWidget, QPushButton, etc.).